nunofachada/cf4ocl/docs/userguide.md

 all of which internally keep a set of devices.
 This functionality if further described in the @ref ug_wrappers "wrapper modules" section.

-The relationship between the ::CLLMemObj* class and the ::CCLBuffer* and
+The relationship between the ::CCLMemObj* class and the ::CCLBuffer* and
 ::CCLImage* classes follows that of the respective [OpenCL types](http://www.khronos.org/registry/cl/sdk/1.2/docs/man/xhtml/classDiagram.html).
 In other words, both OpenCL images and buffers are memory objects with common functionality, and _cf4ocl_ directly maps this relationship with